ocaml-ppx/ppxlib/CONTRIBUTING.md

 ### Submitting patches and code review

-Once a patch is ready according to the criterion stated in the previous section, it should be submitted via the github website.
+Once a patch is ready according to the criteria stated in the previous section, it should be submitted via the github website.
 When submitting a pull request, we prefer if you tick the `Allow edits from maintainers` box as it is much simpler to fix typos or do simple